SlimShadyIAm/ZenYourPython/context-managers.md

 ## `finally`
 Similar to `with`, `finally` is a block of code that is always run every time in a `try...except...finally` code block.
 This is useful for any cleanup that may need to be done.

-### Unpythonic
+### Not pythonic
-We continue with the I/O example from before, so we can use the same unpythonic code as before.
+We continue with the I/O example from before, so we can use the same Not pythonic code as before.

 ### Pythonic
 Here is an example that makes use of both `with` and `finally`.
 The example comes from *Python Tricks: The Book* [5].
 This is how we could implement our own `with` context manager.